 Netsparker New Automated Form Authentication Support

-In Netsparker Desktop we introduced a new form authentication mechanism that makes it easier to configure scans for websites which require user authentication.
-The goal was to provide the user with an easy to use and error-prone system for configuring form authentication in Netsparker.
+Netsparker Desktop web application security scanner has a form authentication mechanism that makes it easy to configure scans for websites that require user authentication.

-The new form authentication mechanism introduced in Netsparker Desktop 4 approaches this problem from a completely different way and tries to solve it thinking out of the box, so to say.
-Netsparker 4 tries to fill and submit the login forms on your websites by means of the DOM of the login form page, i.e. without the need to record any login macros.
+The form authentication mechanism in Netsparker Desktop fills and submits login forms on your websites by means of the DOM of the login form page, i.e. without the need to record any login macros.
 It automatically detects the login form components, the username & password inputs, populates them and submits the login form.
 To do this, you only need to configure the following (as shown in the below screenshot):

 Login form URL

 The login form URL that should be configured in Netsparker is the URL of the page where your login form resides.
 Most websites these days have URLs like http://www.example.com/Login/ for their users to authenticate.
 It is also common for websites to have their login form on their homepages, usually somewhere located in the header or side bar part.
 If this is the case, specify your website's home page URL in Netsparker as the login form URL.
 Netsparker has a better chance of detecting and filling the login form on pages dedicated to the login operation, so always specify the dedicated login form URL if you have a login form both on your homepage and on a dedicated login page.

 The other piece of information Netsparker requires for authenticating during a web application security scan are the credentials.
 As seen in the below screenshot you can enter more than a single set of credentials to simulate different kind of personas your website supports, i.e. one for regular users and one for admin users.
 This way, you will be able to easily switch between accounts and performs authenticated scans with different user accounts which have different privileges.